leo-pimpini/EMA_Raw2Net/README.md

 # Raw2Net
-Raw2Net is an R pipeline that goes from raw Ecological Momentary Assessment (EMA) data until network analysis estimation (mlVAR, vector autoregressive modeling).
+Raw2Net is an R pipeline that span from raw Ecological Momentary Assessment (EMA) data until network analysis using mlVAR (multi-level Vector Autoregressive Modeling).
-Data (fully anonymized) belongs to a  smartphone EMA study investigating whether manipulating frequecy of monitoring  affects (self)reported unhealthy snacking and craving.
+Specifically this pipeline is tailored for a dataset (fully anonymized) investigating whether manipulating frequecy of monitoring affects daily unhealthy snacking and craving.
 Participants were randmly assigned to either a low (3 times/day), medium (6 times/day) and high (9 times/day) monitoring condition.
+Assessment was done using smartphone-based EMA.
 The EMA protocol lasted 3 weeks independent of the condition.
-The full preprint of the study can be found here:
+For an overview, see the preprint here:

 Pipeline:
 Pre-processing phase (input data = raw data)